banner

 That is, attracting attention (attention) → generating interest (interest) → actively searching (search) → prompting action (action) → sharing information (share).

-The SCIAS theory is active searching (search) → comparing with similar items (compare) → generating interest (interest) → prompting action (action) → showcasing treasures (show).
+The SCIAS theory is active search (search) → peer comparison (compare) → generating interest (interest) → prompting action (action) → showcasing treasures (show).

-The combination of the internet and emotional marketing seems to have become the successful formula in the mobile internet era.
-Traditional enterprises typically undergo a lengthy process to establish their brand, including building recognition, reputation, and loyalty; however, in the mobile internet era, product recognition is not the most important factor.
+The combination of the internet and emotional marketing seems to have become the successful formula of the mobile internet era.
+Traditional enterprises typically undergo a long process of building brand awareness, reputation, and loyalty; however, in the mobile internet era, product awareness is not the most important factor.
 What matters more is psychological affinity, identity recognition, product topics, and word-of-mouth dissemination.
 In the internet era, it is not the product's flaws that are feared, but the lack of highlights that fail to spark discussions; enterprises that cannot generate discussions online find it difficult to succeed.

 Sexual marketing naturally attracts the audience's attention.
-However, using sexual marketing strategies must adhere to two basic premises: first, sexuality is merely a means, not an end; second, the product being promoted must have a certain relevance to sexuality, otherwise, it will only promote sexuality without promoting the brand.
-In terms of using sexual marketing strategies, Durex is a master.
-The right scale, moderate depth, timely engagement with hot topics, and sustained impact make Durex a typical representative of social media sexual marketing.
+However, using sexual marketing strategies must adhere to two basic premises: first, sexiness is merely a means, not an end; second, the product being promoted must have a certain relevance to sexiness; otherwise, it will only promote sexiness without promoting the brand.
+In terms of using sexual marketing strategies, Durex is undoubtedly a master.
+The right balance, moderate depth, speed in chasing trends, and lasting impact make Durex a typical representative of social media sexual marketing.

 Interest marketing

-The understanding of the term "interest" should encompass two levels: emotion and fun.
+The understanding of the term "interest" should have two layers of meaning: emotion and fun.
 Emotion refers to feelings and moods, while fun refers to interest and enjoyment.
-Emotions are multifaceted, encompassing joy, sadness, affection, and dislike.
-Interest refers to the more positive aspects of emotions, much like a person possessing a humorous and witty character.
+Emotions are multifaceted, encompassing joy, sadness, love, and dislike.
+Interest refers to the more positive aspects of emotions, just as a person possesses a humorous and witty character.

 Discovering Product Needs from Human Nature#

-In the 13th century, Dominican priest Thomas Aquinas listed the most primitive desires of humanity, or what could be called original sins, including vanity, laziness, greed, lust, anger, envy, and jealousy.
-These primitive desires are deeply ingrained in every individual's heart from birth.
+In the 13th century, Dominican priest St. Thomas Aquinas listed the most primitive desires of humanity, or what could be called original sins, including vanity, laziness, greed, lust, anger, voyeurism, and jealousy.
+These primitive desires are deeply engraved in everyone's heart from birth.

-Today, the internet has become as essential to our lives as water and air, with a plethora of products available.
-However, nearly all successful products leverage weakness marketing, targeting human weaknesses and igniting desires.
+Now, the internet has become as essential to our lives as water and air, with a plethora of products available.
+However, almost all successful products leverage weakness marketing, targeting human weaknesses to stimulate desires.

-Human nature possesses both innate goodness and acquired evil; here, we do not intend to delve deeply into human nature.
+Human nature possesses both innate goodness and acquired evil; we do not intend to delve deeply into human nature here.
 However, from the perspective of product development, enterprises should fully recognize and utilize human weaknesses to design product functions.

-The manifestation of human nature in internet products includes: (1) Lust: Combining LBS (Location-Based Services) with social behaviors based on common preferences is a primary need for users to make friends, such as adult websites, YY, Momo, Dance Party, Douban groups, etc. (2) Vanity: Helping users fulfill their desire for beauty and showiness, using user level stratification strategies, such as QQ membership and game character levels.
-(3) Greed: Offering users more than expected, making them feel they got a great deal, such as e-commerce and group buying websites.
-(4) Laziness: Laziness is reflected in products as not needing to think, lowering barriers, allowing users to experience convenient, lightweight, and simple operations, such as Weibo and online shopping.
+The reflection of human nature in internet products manifests as: (1) Lust: Combining LBS (Location-Based Services) with social behaviors based on common preferences is a fundamental need for users to make friends, such as adult websites, YY, Momo, Dance Party, Douban groups, etc. (2) Vanity: Helping users realize their love for beauty and show off, using user level stratification strategies, such as QQ membership and game character levels.
+(3) Greed: Providing users with more than expected, making them feel they got a great deal, such as e-commerce and group buying websites.
+(4) Laziness: Laziness in products is reflected in not having to think, lowering barriers, allowing users to experience convenient, lightweight, and simple operations, such as Weibo and online shopping.
 (5) Jealousy: Jealousy, like greed, arises from unfulfilled desires.
-Greed is usually related to material possessions, while jealousy relates to others' successes and other spiritual aspects, and social networks connect the world's jealousy.
+Greed is often related to material possessions, while jealousy is associated with others' successes and other spiritual aspects, and social networks connect the world's jealousy.

-Of course, in addition to the relatively dark sides, human nature also has many beautiful aspects, such as justice, compassion, gratitude, and love.
-By deeply exploring and providing corresponding functions and services of products to meet users' spiritual and material needs, is a fundamental element for the success of internet products.
+Of course, aside from the relatively darker aspects, human nature also encompasses many beautiful aspects, such as justice, compassion, gratitude, and love.
+By deeply exploring and providing corresponding functions and services for products to meet users' spiritual and material needs, is the foundational element for the success of internet products.

 A successful product must include five elements: common interests, structure, operation, output, and replication.#